slurmulon/baton/README.md

 ## TODO

 - [ ] Prevent bad links (4XX) from being passed
-- [ ] Incoming notifications for new batons
+- [ ] Incoming hook notifications for new batons
 - [ ] Allow users to browse batons by label/tag with a regex pattern
 - [ ] Allow users to browse related resources across all registered teams (`find` global flag)